 Income Tax and CGT Benefits

-Unitholders can also benefit from CGT.
-Like beneficiary trusts, unit trusts can be eligible for the 50% CGT provided that the asset is held for at least 12 months.
+Unit holders can also benefit from CGT.
+Like beneficiary trusts, unit trusts can be eligible for the 50% CGT.
+This is provided that the asset is held for at least 12 months.
 However, this discount will only apply to individual beneficiaries, as opposed to companies that are beneficiaries.

-A franking credit is essentially a tax credit that is attached to dividends, which are paid to shareholders by corporations.
+A franking credit is a tax credit that is attached to dividends.
+These are then paid to shareholders by corporations.
 Provided that the benefits of franking credits are included in the trust deed, the tax payable by unitholders on their dividends are reduced by a significant amount based on how many franking credits they have.
 This is beneficial as it eliminates any potential for double taxation.

-Trusts can be complex, and so can it’s tax processes.
-Though this article does underline the key tax benefits of trusts, it is arguable whether setting up trusts are appropriate in all circumstances.
+Trusts can be complex, and so can its tax processes.
+However, it is arguable whether setting up trusts are appropriate in all circumstances.
 Nevertheless, if you are interested in setting up a trust, it is crucial to determine which type of trust is right for you.